-Does Not Meet Criteria on the Title IV-E Prevention Clearinghouse Not Rated on the California Evidence-Based Clearinghouse
+Not rated on the Title IV-E Prevention Clearinghouse Not Rated on the California Evidence-Based Clearinghouse

-The target population for KIN-TECH will be children and youth at risk for out-of-home placement, and their kin caregivers.
+The target population for this program will be children and youth at risk for out-of-home placement, and their kin caregivers.
 Services provided include legal advice, representation, mediation services for guardianship, adoptions family law issues and assistance with other legal issues impeding progress to permanency.
-Kinship caregivers who participate in KIN-TECH can access resources through multiple channels.
+Kinship caregivers who participate in services can access resources through multiple channels.